 Today’s post is one of my favorites of the year.
 I love getting together with other bloggers to bring you guys really awesome content, and that’s what this post is all about.
 We all know that you guys have a range of activities going on this holiday season–who doesn’t?–so we’ve gotten together to bring you outfit inspiration for every event on your calendar!

-Here on Wellesley & King, I’m featuring an outfit perfect for the working girl’s corporate holiday party.
+Here on Wellesley & King, I’m featuring holiday party outfits perfect for the working girl’s corporate party.
 The dress code for after-hours events is usually a bit more lax than 9-to-5 attire, but it’s still important to keep it conservative.
 The great news is that it is totally possible to maintain a classy and sophisticated look, while incorporating some fun and on-trend pieces into your look.

 1. Add sparkle